mariohernandez/mariohernandezio/src/blog/styles-options.md

 ---
-date: "2025-10-24"
+date: "2025-10-25"
-title: "Customizing Drupal Paragraph types with Style Options"
+title: "Customizing Drupal Paragraph types with Style options"
 subtitle: "A light weight approach to adding dynamic customization options to your paragraph types using the style_options module."
 tags: ['drupal', 'theming']
 draft: false